kadena-community/kadena.js/packages/libs/client/NEW_README.md

 ### Submit Data to Blockchain

-You can use the following functions to submit data to the blockchain.
-They all use the `/send` endpoint:
+You can use the `submit` or `submitOne` functions to submit data to the blockchain.

-- `submit`
-- `send`
-- `submitOne`

-#### Client: submit
+These functions use the Pact `/send` endpoint.

+The client `send` function is a deprecated alias for the `submit` function with the same interface.
-There are two overloads of the `submit` function:
+To submit one transaction using the `submit` function:

-- Submit one transaction:

 ```TS
 const { submit } = createClient();